KarolisRam/MineRL2021-Intro-baselines/README.md

 [MineRL fully scripted agent, good seed](https://www.youtube.com/watch?v=xtPPwPmPmkU)
 [MineRL fully scripted agent, bad seed](https://www.youtube.com/watch?v=0-uTKbHklmY)
 [MineRL RL trained on Treechop + scripted agent](https://www.youtube.com/watch?v=dtH_Yn0yWLI)

+## Weights & Biases integration

+The RL baselines come with an integration for [Weights & Biases](https://wandb.ai/) logging, for demonstration purposes.
+To use them you need to install W&B with `pip install wandb` and uncomment lines in the baseline codes.

+This will allow easy logging of training runs and evaluation episodes to online dashboards.
+Especially the logging of videos is handy if you wish to debug what your agent is doing!

 ## Credits